riverbed/Riverbed-Community-Toolkit/238-instrument-java-app-with-apm-daemonset-pod-agent-on-gke/README.md

 When the build is done, the image path should be diplayed in the shell output, for example *europe-west9-docker.pkg.dev/aternity-cookbooks/apm/java-app:latest*

-### 2. Deploy the app
+3. Set the image path in the Kubernetes manifest

-1. With the Cloud Shell Editor, edit the Kubernetes manifest [app-k8s.yaml](app-k8s.yaml) and set the image path replacing {{java-app image}} with the actual value in the container definition, for example: *europe-west9-docker.pkg.dev/aternity-cookbooks/apm/java-app:latest*
+With the Cloud Shell Editor, edit the manifest [app-k8s.yaml](app-k8s.yaml) and set the image path replacing {{java-app image}} with the actual value in the container definition, for example: *europe-west9-docker.pkg.dev/aternity-cookbooks/apm/java-app:latest*

+4. Deploy the app

-2. In the Cloud Shell Terminal, execute the following command to deploy the application on Kubernetes
+In the Cloud Shell Terminal, execute the following command to deploy the application on Kubernetes

 ```shell
 kubectl apply -f app-k8s.yaml
 ```

-### 3. Find the external ip address of the app
+5. Find the external ip address of the app

 After few minutes, execute the following command to obtain the external ip address exposing the app.